 - Copy the OAuth bearer token (https://access.sequr.io/integrations/azure/manage) into the 'Secret Token' field.

 - Click the 'Test Connection' button to have Azure Active Directory attempt to connect to the SCIM endpoint.
-If the attempts fail, error information will be displayed.
+If the attempts fail, the error information will be displayed.

 - If the attempt to connect to the application succeeds, then click 'Save' to save the admin credentials.